HDFS Tutorial – A Complete Introduction to HDFS for Beginners

 For writing a file, the client first interacts with NameNode.
 HDFS NameNode provides the address of the DataNode on which data has to be written by the client.

 When the client finishes writing the block, the DataNode starts replicating the block into another DataNode.
 Then it copies the block to the third DataNode.
 Once it creates required replication, it sends a final acknowledgment to the client.
-The authentication is same as the read operation.
+The authentication is the same as the read operation.

-The client just sends 1 copy of data irrespective of our replication factor while DataNodes replicate the blocks.
+The client just sends 1 copy of data irrespective of our replication factor, while DataNodes replicate the blocks.
 Writing of file is not costly because it writes multiple blocks parallelly multiple blocks on several DataNodes.